Aryan-CC/Infra-Monitoring/exercise4.md

 1. Enter the **Name** as `Email Notification`.
 1. CLick on **Review + create**, followed by **Create**.

-### Task 2: Configure dynamic threshold alerts based on metrics trends
+### Task 2: Configure dynamic threshold alerts based on metrics trends (Read-Only)

-Learn how to set up dynamic thresholds for alerts based on trends in function performance metrics.
+Dynamic thresholds in Azure Monitor use machine learning to automatically adjust alert conditions based on historical data trends.
+Unlike static thresholds, which rely on fixed values, dynamic thresholds analyze past behavior to detect anomalies, ensuring more accurate and context-aware alerting.
+This approach is particularly useful for metrics with fluctuating baselines, reducing false positives and improving incident detection.

+In a production environment, dynamic thresholds require at least three days and 30 data samples to establish a baseline before they can trigger alerts effectively.
+However, since this lab operates within an shorter time window, it does not provide enough historical data for dynamic thresholds to function as expected.
+Due to this limitation, this task is provided as a read-only demonstration, allowing you to understand the concept without executing it in a constrained lab setting.

 1. In the search bar of the Azure Portal, type **Application Insights (1)** and select **Application Insights (2)** from the search results.

-1. Select the appinsights-<inject key="DeploymentID" enableCopy="false" />.
+1. Select the **appinsights-<inject key="DeploymentID" enableCopy="false" />**.

 1. Select **Alerts** under **Monitoring**.

-1. CLick on **+ Create** and then **+ Alert rule**.
+1. Click on **+ Create** and then **+ Alert rule**.

 1. Select the following options and click on **Next:Actions**.
     | Setting | Action |
     | -- | -- |